 This course helps students advance their ceramic-based techniques and concepts through studio work, art theory, processes, and personal expression.
 Though the majority of the artwork in this course will be made utilizing the potter's wheel, the focus of course is determined by the functional theories and approaches to making.
 This class may include students from multiple sections.
 (Elective)

-ART 225 or permission of the instructor
+ART 225 or instructor permission

 - Identify and apply the elements of art used in ceramic artwork and critiques.